-- Influence Training Adaptations: It's important for a sprinter to maximise their muscle mass and consume sufficient carbohydrates to fuel training needs without becoming bulky, and whilst maintaining low body fat levels.
+It's important for a sprinter to maximise their muscle mass and consume sufficient carbohydrates to fuel training needs, without becoming bulky, and whilst maintaining low body fat levels.
 You can ensure this by eating a diet containing nutrient dense carbohydrates such as cereal, bread, fruit, and vegetables.
-A list of suitable foods for training and competition are listed later.
+A list of suitable foods for the sprinters diet are listed later.

-- Stay Hydrated: This one should be obvious but it’s also highly important and often neglected.
+This one should be obvious, staying hydrated is highly important but often neglected.
 I can’t stress enough how important it is to remain hydrated, especially throughout training, competitions and in hot climates.

 Mostly, the nutritional needs for female athletes do not differ too much from that of a male athlete.
 Female athletes still need to fuel their bodies so that they have sufficient energy to meet the demands of training and competitions.
 This means eating an adequate amount of food to supply their bodies with the required energy.
 This amount however, is usually less than men.

-The biggest differences that you’ll find will actually be in terms of personal preference when it comes to food and how each individual reacts to certain foods.
+The biggest differences in the sprinters diet will actually be in terms of personal preference and how each individual reacts to certain foods.
 This is obviously something that will differ for both men and women.

 However, one point I will make is that it’s important that athletes do not sacrifice food (especially protein and carbohydrates) intake to achieve a desired body fat percentage.
 Reducing energy levels could potentially lead to dips in performance on the track and long term problems to health.

 I wouldn't recommend cracking down on the diets of young athletes.
-Of course as coaches or parents we should encourage healthy eating habits, but this should be done through education on what constitutes a nutritious diet and meets the energy needs for their participation.
+Of course as coaches or parents we should encourage healthy eating habits.
+This should be done through education on what constitutes a nutritious diet and meets the energy needs for their participation.

 You have to remember that younger athletes are not training as intensely or as often as older or professional athletes (or at least they shouldn't be).
 The energy requirements for children will therefore be a lot lower than that of adults.
 This is still true for gifted athletes who show great ability at a young age.

-Children should be eating a wide range of foods and not need to consume dietary supplements.
+Children should be eating a wide range of foods and do not need to consume dietary supplements.
 This can sometimes be a problem because younger athletes are eager to improve and think that this will be a quick fix to improve performance.
-It won't.
-There's no shortcuts to success!
+It won't...there's no shortcuts to success!

-During training periods it's important to continuously maintain a good diet, eating a range of food sources which will enable you to have the required energy to complete your training as well as recover from high-intensity sessions.
+During training periods it's important to continuously maintain a good diet.
+Eat a range of food sources which will enable you to have the required energy to complete your training, as well as recover from high-intensity sessions.
 Eating a small snack high in carbohydrates before and after training will help keep glycogen levels high.